GMY2018/ChlCluster/README.md

 By Mengyi

-Type in runGitHub(repo='ChlCluster', username='GMY2018') in R to see the app
+For this app, you will need to install R packages 'shiny', 'rworldmap', 'DT' and their dependencies if required.
+Then type runGitHub(repo='ChlCluster', username='GMY2018') in R to run the app.